zhuravlevma/typescript-ddd-architecture/README.md

-# Clean Architecture with DDD
+# DDD patterns with examples

 [Domain model](https://martinfowler.com/eaaCatalog/domainModel.html) with a clean architecture with ports and adapters.
 It takes into account some tactical patterns from DDD.